ajitzero/jekyll-now-bs4/README.md

   - `jekyll-gist`: Supports for gists.

 - Basic styling options with Sass variables:
   - `primary-light` & `primary-dark`.
   - `accent`: This is the only one I've used everywhere.

+- Layout options:
+  - [`default`](https://github.com/AjitZero/jekyll-now-bs4/blob/master/_layouts/default.html): Includes the navigation and footer.
+  - [`jumbo-section`](https://github.com/AjitZero/jekyll-now-bs4/blob/master/_layouts/jumbo-section.html): Adds a hero navigation jumbotron component from bootstrap.
+  - [`none`](https://github.com/AjitZero/jekyll-now-bs4/blob/master/_layouts/none.html): For truly independent pages.
+  - [`page`](https://github.com/AjitZero/jekyll-now-bs4/blob/master/_layouts/page.html): Standard go-to page template.
+  - [`standalone`](https://github.com/AjitZero/jekyll-now-bs4/blob/master/_layouts/standalone.html): Includes default setup with `<main>`.

 ------

 ### Notes

-- This is by default meant for *user* or *organisation* websites, like `<username/org-name>.github.io`, just like Jekyll Now was made.
+- This is by default no longer meant for *user* or *organisation* websites, like `<username/org-name>.github.io`, unlike how Jekyll Now was made.
+However, it can be easily be made to do support that.

 - For *project* websites, update `baseurl` in `_config.yml` as the repository name.